-Animal lovers often wonder how to work at a zoo with animals; they worry that a zookeeper salary might not be very high or the education required unattainable.
-If you have a passion for animals, you are not alone.
-As you might expect, working at a zoo is a dream job for many people, and a great deal of competition exists among job seekers.
-Zoo careers that allow interaction with the amazing wildlife that we love include zookeeper assistant jobs, zookeeper jobs, wildlife veterinarian and veterinarian technician, wildlife biologist, zoo curator, wildlife conservation specialist, and aquarist among a host of other medical and biological specialties.
+True, working at a zoo is a dream job for many people, and a great deal of competition exists among job seekers because zoo careers can be magical and meaningful.
+They allow interaction with the amazing wildlife that the average person can only dream about.
+These careers include zookeeper assistant jobs, zookeeper jobs, wildlife veterinarian, veterinary technician, wildlife biologist, zoo curator, wildlife conservation specialist, and aquarist among a host of other medical and biological specialties.

 Is a College Degree Necessary for Securing Zoo Jobs Near me?

 If you want to work in a breed conservation program or become a zookeeper, animal curator, or researcher you will ultimately need a degree in animal science, biology, or zoology.
 These degrees take two to four years of college and can be quite costly.
 Not only can getting a degree require a lofty time and financial investment, but you would also need to research ‘zookeeper colleges near me’ in order to find an educational institution convenient to your location as often you can not obtain a zookeeper degree online.

 If you just want to be around animals, you could always try volunteering at an animal shelter, vet clinic, or possibly a zoo.
 You could get your animal “fix” while gaining a little experience to put on your resume.
 A few people even manage to parley their volunteer work into a job at the facility, but that does not happen often in zookeeping.